 The good news is that you don’t have to worry about it (unless the pain is unbearable, in which case you should see your piercer or get medical advice).

 The bad news is that the pain will stay for quite a while, at least as long as the initial healing is done.

 Piercing a daith is quite a painful procedure itself.
-The cartilage is very thick around this region since it is the place where the inner and outer ear meet.
+The cartilage is very thick around this region since it is the place where the inner and outer ear meets.
 So getting a needle through that thick cartilage requires a bit more time than other piercings.
 And more time results in more pain.
-But anyway let’s get back to the question.
+But anyway, let’s get back to the question.